iomete/iom-docs/docs/community-deployment/aws/install.md

 You're about to install the **IOMETE Lakehouse Platform Community Edition on AWS**.
 The IOMETE Community Edition is **the most generous Data Lakehouse Platform** on the market.
 Enjoy the benefits of a data lakehouse platform with no restrictions on data volume, users, or queries.

-IOMETE Community Version is supported by the community.
+IOMETE Community Edition is supported by the community.
 Feel free to join the [IOMETE Community Discord Server](https://discord.gg/26GeyJx3Ut) for support and discussions.

 :::tip Installing the IOMETE platform on AWS should take approximately 25 minutes
 - 15 minutes to create the infrastructure (EKS cluster, VPC, etc.) using Terraform